-Four years of undergraduate education in the basic sciences, followed by at least two additional years of intensive clinical study, are required.
-Graduates of the professional programs must also complete a Clinical Fellowship and pass national and state examinations before earning certification.
+Four years of undergraduate education in the basic sciences are required.
+For Speech-Language Pathology, two years of graduate study followed by a Clinical Fellowship are required.
+The Doctor of Audiology degree is four years of graduate work, three in clinical coursework and one clinical externship year.
+Graduates of professional programs must pass national examinations before earning certification.
 Both speech-language pathologists and audiologists are required by most states to earn a master's or doctoral degree from a program accredited by the American Speech-Language-Hearing Association (ASHA).
 In most states a professional license is also required.
 For those interested in the scientific study of communication and its related disorders, a doctoral degree is generally required.

-The Department of Speech, Language and Hearing Sciences is the oldest such program in the entire Southwestern United States.
-It began at Texas Tech in 1928, and today educates approximately 80 undergraduate students and 75 graduate students.
-The department offers study in four degree programs: Bachelor of Science in Speech, Language and Hearing Sciences, Master of Science in Speech-Language Pathology, a Doctor of Audiology degree, and a Ph.D. in Communication Sciences and Disorders.
+The Department of Speech, Language, and Hearing Sciences is the oldest such program in the entire Southwestern United States.
+It began at Texas Tech in 1928, and today educates approximately 80 undergraduate students and 75 graduate students per year.
+The department offers study in four degree programs: Bachelor of Science (B.S.) in Speech, Language and Hearing Sciences; Master of Science (M.S.) in Speech-Language Pathology; a Doctor of Audiology (Au.D); and Doctor of Philosophy (Ph.D.) in Communication Sciences and Disorders.
 Students may specialize in either speech-language pathology or audiology at the graduate level.
-The professional programs are accredited by the Council on Professional Services Accreditation, while the academic programs are accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
+The academic programs are accredited by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
 The programs are also recognized by the Texas State Board of Examiners for Speech-Language Pathology and Audiology.